How to connect an IP camera to a Hikvision NVR 5

 Centralised storage: Storing all recordings on the NVR ensures easy access and management.

-Simple and efficient configuration: With cameras connected to the NVR, you can configure settings from a single interface.
+Simple and efficient configuration: With cameras connected to the NVR, you can configure from a single interface.

 Streamlined viewing: View your camera feeds and adjust the settings conveniently.